marijnh/style-mod/README.md

 ## Documentation

- * **`styleModule`**`(spec: Object< Style >, options: number, ?{priority: ?number}) → Object< string >`\
+### class StyleModule

-   Create a style module, which defines a number of CSS classes and generates names for them.
-The resulting object will map the property names from `spec` to CSS class names that assign the styles in the corresponding property values.
+A style module defines a number of CSS classes and generates names for them.
+Instances of this class bind the property names from `spec` to CSS class names that assign the styles in the corresponding property values.

-   A style module can only be used in a given DOM root after it has been _mounted_ there with `styleModule.mount`.
+A style module can only be used in a given DOM root after it has been _mounted_ there with `StyleModule.mount`.

 By default, rules are defined in the order in which they are mounted, making those mounted later take precedence in case of an otherwise equal selector precedence.
 You can pass 0 for low priority or 2 for high priority as second argument to explicitly move the rules above or below rules with default priority.
 Within a priority level, rules remain defined in mount order.

 Style modules should be created once and stored somewhere, as opposed to re-creating them every time you need them.
 The amount of CSS rules generated for a given DOM root is bounded by the amount of style modules that were used.
 To avoid leaking rules, don't create these dynamically, but treat them as one-time allocations.

+ * `new `**`StyleModule`**`(spec: Object< Style >, options: number, ?{priority: ?number}) → Object< string >`

-    * **`mount`**`(root: Document | ShadowRoot, module: Object< string >)`\
+ * `static `**`mount`**`(root: Document | ShadowRoot, module: Object< string >)`\
    Mount the given module in the given DOM root, which ensures that the CSS rules defined by the module are available in that context.

    This function can be called multiple times with the same arguments cheaply—rules are only added to the document once per root.

 Where the `Style` type is defined as: